syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 ### Customize image Path

-DocIO provides an [ImageNodeVisited](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.SaveOptions.html#Syncfusion_DocIO_DLS_SaveOptions_ImageNodeVisited) event, which is used to customize the image path to set in the output HTML file and save images externally while converting a Word document to HTML.
+DocIO provides an [ImageNodeVisited](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.SaveOptions.html#Syncfusion_DocIO_DLS_SaveOptions_ImageNodeVisited) event, which is used to customize the image path that is set in the output HTML file and save images externally while converting a Word document to HTML.

-The following code example illustrates how to save Image files during a Word to HTML Conversion.
+The following code example illustrates how to save image files during a Word to HTML conversion.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}